New Carrollton–Fort Totten Line: Better Bus Redesign

 In 2022, WMATA launched its Better Bus Redesign project, which aimed to redesign the entire Metrobus Network and is the first full redesign of the agency's bus network in its history.

 In April 2023, WMATA launched its Draft Visionary Network.
 As part of the drafts, WMATA proposed to split the F6 into two routes.
 The F6 portion between New Carrollton station and College Park–University of Maryland station remained the same and was named Route MD254.
-The F6 portion between College Park and Fort Totten station mostly remained the same, but was modified to no longer operate along Queens Chapel Road, Ager Road, and no longer serves West Hyattsville station.
+The F6 portion between College Park and Fort Totten station mostly remained the same, but was modified to no longer operate along Queens Chapel Road, Ager Road, and West Hyattsville station, instead operating along East-West Highway, 23rd Street, and Ager Road.
 The line was named Route MD245.

 During WMATA's Revised Draft Visionary Network, WMATA revised the MD245 and renamed it to Route P32, which was modified from its original plan.
 Service between College Park and the intersection of East-West Highway & 23rd Avenue mostly remained the same (with the exception of the route now operating along Toledo Road), but the route then turned onto 23rd Avenue and Ager Road to serve West Hyattsville station, then would operate on Queens Chapel Road and Chillum Road before turning onto Sargent Road.
 There the proposed P32 would serve Riggs Park via Eastern Avenue, Chillum Place NE (to Fort Totten), Nicholson Street NE (to College Park), Riggs Road NE, 1st Place NE (to Fort Totten), and South Dakota Avenue NE (to College Park) to replace the current E4 between Fort Totten station and Riggs Park.

 The proposed Route MD254 was partially merged with the proposed MD247 route (between Takoma Langley Crossroads Transit Center and New Carrollton station) and renamed into the P31.
 The P31 would operate on the former F6 portion between New Carrollton station and the intersection of Riverdale Road & Auburn Avenue via Finns Lane, but would remain straight along Riverdale Road before turning onto Kenilworth Avenue.
 Then the P31 would operate via Kenilworth Avenue, River Road, College Park station, Campus Drive, Stadium Drive, and University Boulevard before terminating at Takoma Langley Crossroads Transit Center.

 Later a new proposed Route P35 would join the P31, which operates between New Carrollton station and Fort Totten station via the current F6 routing between New Carrollton station and the intersection of Kenilworth Avenue & River Road, but then would continue straight along Kenilworth Avenue and turn onto Riverdale Road.
 The route then operates along the current F4 routing from the intersection of Riverdale Road & Kenilworth Avenue to the intersection of East-West Highway & Riggs Road via Queensbury Road, Hyattsville Crossing station, and East-West Highway before operating on the current F6 routing to Fort Totten station via Riggs Road, Sargent Road, Gallatin Street NE, and Galloway Street NE.
 Originally service was going to be daily before removing weekend service from later proposals.